aredn/documentation/arednGettingStarted/installing_firmware.rst

   :alt: Firmware Install Connections
   :align: center

-Different radio hardware may require different methods for installing the AREDN® firmware.

-- For **Ubiquiti 802.11n** devices, your computer's `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ *client* will connect to the node's TFTP *server* in order to upload the firmware image.
-For Ubiquiti 802.11ac devices you will follow a separate procedure explained below.

-- For **Mikrotik** and **TP-LINK** devices, your computer will run a `Preboot eXecution Environment (PXE) <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ and the node's remote boot *client* will download the boot image from your computer.

-- For **GL-iNet**, **MorseMicro**, **OpenWRT One**, and **Cudy** devices, your computer's web browser will connect to the node's web server to upload the firmware image.
-Refer to the specific procedures below for your node hardware.

 In the *Firmware Tips* section of the **How-To Guide** you will find assistance if you experience an issue uploading firmware to your device.
 The **How-To Guide** also contains a *Virtual Machine Installs* section for help installing x86_64 firmware images on a VM for a virtualized node.

 Preparing your computer